LeopoldArkham/Molten/README.md

 ## [WIP] Molten - Style-preserving TOML parser.

-Molten is (will be) a fully lossles TOML parser with support for insretions, deletions, and editing of all items; It currently parses and reproduces complex documents fine, modulo some bugs that are being worked on.
+Molten is (will be) a fully lossles TOML parser with support for insretions, deletions, and editing of all items; It currently parses and reproduces complex documents correctly.

-These days I'm adding proper tests and fixing issues that come up; Next I'll rework some of the parser internals which are currently quite a mess, then on to error management and the actual API.
+These days I'm reworking some of the parser internals which are a bit messy, then on to error management and the actual API.

-note: the master branch is not current, I'm working in the `meta` branch atm